Leveraging the Ocean's Carbon Removal Power

 Utilisation

-Green CO₂ as a valuable resource
+Blue CO₂ as a valuable resource

 The removed carbon does not need to be seen as a waste product but rather as a valuable resource.
 Applications can be pivotal contributions in decarbonizing hard to abate industries.
 CO₂ can be used directly (for example: food, beverages, packaging, agriculture) or it can be converted into alternative fuels (e.g., green methanol), chemicals (e.g., ethylene, alcohols, formic acid, formate, syngas, urea) and other organic materials.
 Order your green CO₂ here.